iluvjava/Maths/Notebook 2.0/MATH --- (Unexplored)/KKT Conditions with Details.md

 ---
 ### Intro

 Materials taken with references from \<First Order Optimizations Method\> by SIAM, section 3.7.4.
+The KKT conditions in the non-smooth case is not a simple feat.

 #TODO: No trivial amount of things are needed before building up to this statement about KKT.